 John has continued to update this product, adding new tracks and genres over time.
 If you’re lucky you can even catch it on sale.
 As of writing, the package contains over 200 tracks and counting.
 You’d definitely be adding a valuable asset to your toolkit with this purchase.

 If you’re ready to have high-quality music for your apps, check out the Ultimate Game Music Collection on the Unity Asset Store!
+It’s really worth the little bit of money that you’ll put in to be able to have a complete score for your games going forward.
+For those of us without the musical bug this is an absolute godsend.

 Getting Great Music for Your Game Shouldn’t Be a Struggle